Communicating via ignorance: Increasing communication capacity via superposition of order

-We experimentally confirm another striking prediction, which is that above some non-zero depolarisation strength the Holevo capacity will increase.
-In the ideal case, we see that Holevo capacity attains a minimum value of $3.32{\times}10^{-2}$ bits at $q{=} 0.7778$ and then the capacity increases to the limit of $4.88{\times}10^{-2}$ bits at $q {=} 1$, in stark contrast to the classical case of definite causal order which decreases monotonically to zero.
-Experimentally, we see this increase in information capacity from $\chi{=}(2.15{\pm}0.15){\times}10^{-2}$ bits at $q{=}0.78$, i.e. at its worst absolute performance it is 13.5 $\sigma$ above the classical performance at that value of q.
+This intuition helps us understand another striking prediction, which is that above some non-zero depolarisation strength the Holevo capacity will increase.
+In the ideal case, we see that Holevo capacity attains a minimum value of $3.3{\times}10^{-2}$ bits at $q{=} 0.78$ and then the capacity increases to the limit of $4.9{\times}10^{-2}$ bits at $q {=} 1$, in stark contrast to the classical case of definite causal order which decreases monotonically to zero.
+Experimentally, we see this increase in information capacity from $\chi{=}(2.1{\pm}0.2){\times}10^{-2}$ bits at $q{=}0.78$, i.e. at its worst absolute performance it is 13.5 $\sigma$ above the classical performance at that value of $q$.